digital-archives/HISTGA1011/assignments/imaging.md

 Once your group has finished the initial review, approach me and let me know your plan.
 Use this time to ask me if you have any questions about these steps, digitization approach, or anything else.

 ## Step 3: Write your group report {#step-3}
 Once you have consulted with me, I will send you on your way to write up your group report.
-Use the Inventory and Report Guidance sections below.
-Each section contains instructions, steps and to determine cost estimates and other details.
+Use the Inventory and Report Guidance sections below which contain instructions and steps on how to fill out your Inventory, determine a cost estimate, and fill out your report.

-### Inventory Spreadsheet Guidance
+### Inventory Spreadsheet Guidance {#inventory}

 _Note: Any columns highlighted in yellow within the Inventory spreadsheet are the sections you will be filling out._

 **Pre-populated field definitions:**
 - **Series:** Name of finding aid series containing the folder.
 - **Box number:** Box label number.
 Since this is a folder-level list, box numbers may repeat themselves.
 - **Folder number:** Folder label number